ivangabriele/semantic-release-config/README.md

 **Package name:** `@ivangabriele/semantic-release-config-no-npm`.

-**Description:** A basic configuration for Semantic Release when using a single non-JS package repository.
+**Description:** A basic configuration for Semantic Release when using a single package repository (no monorepo) and NPM or Yarn as package manager **without NPM publishing**.

 Check the package [README](./packages/no-npm/README.md).